 Students may declare an Exercise Science major at any time.
-Students are encouraged to have frequent consultation with their advisors to make sure they are on track for graduation.
 Freshmen and undeclared students interested in Exercise Science will be advised by the Office of Advising Services, Information, and Support in the Center for Academic Success.
-All other students will be advised by faculty and college advisors.
+All other students will be advised by faculty and college advisors, as mentioned above.